NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

 See :ref:`panel_outputs` for descriptions of how calculated loads appear in the output files.

-If meter-based load calculation type(s) are entered, the electric panel baseline peak power is entered in ``/HPXML/Building/BuildingDetails/BuildingSummary/extension``.
+The electric panel baseline peak power is entered in ``/HPXML/Building/BuildingDetails/BuildingSummary/extension``.
+This value is used for meter-based load calculations.

   ====================================  ========  =======  ================  ========  ================  ===========
   Element                               Type      Units    Constraints       Required  Default           Notes